SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 - `{employee name} scheduled a meeting.`
 - `{employee name} is preparing a quarterly report.`

-And when `collectSalary()` is called, print the following:
+When `collectSalary()` is called, print the following:

 - `{employee name} received {salary + bonuses} this month.`

 ## Input and Output

-Any input will be passed as valid arguments, where applicable.
+Any input will be passed as valid arguments where applicable.

 Print any output that is required to the console as a **string**.

 Submit your code as a revealing module, containing the **three classes**.

-Any definitions need to be named exactly as described above.
+All definitions need to be named exactly as described above.

 ## Hints

-We should begin by creating a parent class, that will hold all properties, shared among the different positions.
+We should begin by creating a parent class that will hold all properties shared among the different positions.

-Looking at the problem description, we see the following structure for out parent object:
+Looking at the problem description, we see the following structure for our parent object:

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(15).png" /]